From side project to flourishing fantasy football start-up

 Shortly after they started using the Brevo platform, MPG started making the most of its automation features.
 With the international expansion of MPG, the team needed to ensure that their specific humorous tone of voice would be maintained across all markets.

-Their weekly newsletter has become a real tradition for their 100,000 subscribers
+Their weekly newsletter has become a real tradition for their 450,000 most active subscribers

-As of today, the team of MPG is proud to have around 100,000 active readers.
+As of today, the team is proud to have around 450,000 active readers in France.

-The team at Mon Petit Gazon has unlocked the power of email marketing by making their newsletters a real tradition for their target audience.
-Their Thursday newsletter is particularly popular and has an average open rate exceeding 35%.
+The team at MPG leverages the power of email marketing by making their newsletters a real tradition for their target audience.
+Their Thursday newsletter is particularly popular and has an average open rate exceeding 25%.
 In addition, their newsletters have a high rate of multiple openings, often a sign that the email has been forwarded.

 About Company